rfratto/viceroy/README.md

 Go 1.17 is required to install from source.
 Run `make install` to install the binaries.

 Until pushed images are available on Dockerhub, you must also run `make FULL_BASE_IMAGE=1 container` to build the worker container locally.
+Note that this will take a significant amount of time to complete as toolchains are built.

 `viceroyd` may be run with `viceroyd -listen-addr tcp://127.0.0.1:12194`.
 It is currently left as an exercise to the reader for how to configure this as a